QuantEcon/lecture-python-intro/lectures/linear_equations.md

 In this lecture we discuss linear equations and their applications.

-To illustrate the importance of linear equations, we begin with a two goods model of supply and demand.
+To illustrate the importance of linear equations, we begin with a two good model of supply and demand.

-The two goods case is so simple that solutions can be calculated by hand.
+The two good case is so simple that solutions can be calculated by hand.

 But often we need to consider markets containing many goods.